Jaffar-Kazmi/Digital-Alarm-Clock/README.md

 # Digital-Alarm-Clock

 ## Overview
 This is minimal digital clock and alarm.
-Click [here](https://jaffar-kazmi.github.io/Digital-Alarm-Clock/) to see a live demo.
+Click to see a [Live Demo](https://jaffar-kazmi.github.io/Digital-Alarm-Clock/).

 Created as a part of OS Lab Task to demonstrate Git-Collaboration